 He has also dealt with some less usual aspects of marine insurance, for example the complexities of the operation of s.53 of the 1906 Act in Chapman v Kadirga Lloyd’s IR 377 and Heath Lambert v SCORT 1 Lloyd’s Rep 597, both concerned with rights of brokers to premium payments; and claims for contribution between insurers in relation to over-insurance by double insurance (O’Kane v Jones, The Martin P 1 Lloyd’s Rep 389).

-A discrete area of insurance law which has featured in Gavin’s practice recently is ATE legal costs insurance, a field throwing up numerous interesting points.
+A discrete area of insurance law which has featured in Gavin’s practice is ATE legal costs insurance, a field throwing up numerous interesting points.
 Europ Assistance v Temple 1 Lloyd’s Rep 216 was a claim for injunctive relief in the context of a disputed termination of binding authority granted to an underwriting agency, in turn sub-delegated to various firms of solicitors.
 The core issue on appeal in Baigent v McAndrew Wormald (2009) was whether the foreign (Bermudan) insurers required authorisation from the FSA when the machinery for arranging ATE insurance was over the internet.

 Ocean Victory – Supreme Court Judgment